Epidemiology of Reproductive Health

 - epidemiology of uterine fibroids

 The Early Pregnancy Study, a longstanding collaboration between Baird, Clarice Weinberg, Ph.D., and Allen Wilcox, M.D., Ph.D., was a prospective cohort study conducted in the 1980s that was designed to determine the risk of early loss of pregnancy among healthy women.
 Participants collected daily urine specimens during the menstrual cycles when they were trying to conceive and also during the first eight weeks of gestation for those who became pregnant.
 Urine was analyzed for human chorionic gonadotropin (hCG), estrogen and progesterone metabolites and luteinizing hormone (LH) to identify ovulation and implantation.
-These markers served as benchmarks for studying fecundability or fertility and corpus luteum rescue.
-The researchers have collaborated with the Centers for Disease Control to measure urinary biomarkers of exposure to bisphenol A and phthalates in order to investigate associations with the reproductive events of early pregnancy and outcomes of pregnancy for participants.
+These markers served as benchmarks for studying fertility and corpus luteum rescue, and length of pregnancy.
+The researchers have collaborated with the Centers for Disease Control to measure urinary biomarkers of exposure to bisphenol A and phthalates in order to investigate associations with fertility and the reproductive events of early pregnancy as well as pregnancy outcomes.

-Baird and colleagues are currently conducting a large prospective study of uterine fibroids, the Study of Environment, Lifestyle & Fibroids (SELF).
+We are currently conducting a large prospective study of uterine fibroids, the Study of Environment, Lifestyle & Fibroids (SELF).
 African-American women in the Detroit, Michigan area, aged 23-34, who have not been diagnosed with fibroids are being enrolled.
 Ultrasound is used to determine their fibroid status at enrollment.
-Further ultrasound examinations over a 5-year follow-up will identify new fibroids and provide measures of fibroid growth.
-Risk factors for fibroid incidence and growth will be identified.
+Further ultrasound examinations at 20-month intervals over a 5-year follow-up identify new fibroids and provide measures of fibroid growth.
+Risk factors for fibroid incidence and growth are being identified.

 Baird received a B.A. from Macalester College, a Ph.D. in evolutionary ecology from the University of Minnesota and an M.P.H. in epidemiology from the School of Public Health, University of North Carolina at Chapel Hill.
 She did a postdoctoral fellowship at the Center for Biopolitical Research at Northern Illinois University and a year at the Biological Sciences Curriculum Study before coming to NIEHS in 1983.
 Baird currently serves as a Principal Investigator at NIEHS.